pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-01-koroni-pylos-tight-sailing.md

 {{< image src="IMG_6988.jpg" alt="Methoni fortress" ratio="3x2" >}}

-I pulled the sails as tight as possible, so tight you could hang some kids from the sheet.
+I pulled the sails as tight as possible, so tight you could hang some kids from the {{% explain "genua sheet" "a line you use to control the foresail" %}}.
 What they promptly did, like the little monkeys they are.

 {{< two-images src1="IMG_6992_1.jpg" alt1="One monkey" src2="IMG_6997_1.jpg" alt2="Another monkey" >}}